nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
-* can save dowat data in xml format and read it back.
+* can save `Dowat` data in xml format and read it back.
 <!-- @@author  -->

 ### Common classes

 Classes used by multiple components are in the `seedu.taskbook.commans` package.

 ## Implementation